Rugby World Cup hosts: 2011: New Zealand (Men)

+2014: France (Women)

+The 2014 Women's Rugby World Cup was held in France.
+It was the first time since 1994 when they hadn't competed, that New Zealand failed to win the major title.
+England won the tournament 21-9 for the second time against Canada on 17 August.
+This was the last Women's Rugby World Cup to be held in even-numbered non-leap years prior to the next tournament in 2017, held jointly in Ireland and Northern Ireland.

-2015: England
+2015: England (Men)

 The host for the 2015 tournament was England, who won their bid on 28 July 2009.
 A record ten unions indicated formal interest in hosting the 2015 and/or the 2019 events: Australia, England, Ireland, Italy, Jamaica, Japan, Russia, Scotland, South Africa and Wales.
 Argentina had been reported in early 2008 as having given preliminary consideration to bidding, but did not ultimately formally indicate an interest in bidding.

+2017: Ireland (Women)

+The 2017 Women's Rugby World Cup was held in Ireland as well Northern Ireland.
+The tournament moved to odd-numbered years alternating with the men's counterpart which avoided the clash with other rugby 7s-based tournaments which are staged in both the Commonwealth Games as well as the Summer Olympics.
+New Zealand won their 5th title and their first since 2010.

-2019: Japan
+2019: Japan (Men)

 The host for the 2019 tournament was Japan, who won the right to host the tournament on 28 July 2009.
+Japan became the event's first-ever host outside of the sport's traditional top-tier nations.

+2021: New Zealand (Women)

+The 2021 Women's Rugby World Cup was held in New Zealand and the first to be held in Australasia.
+Due to the COVID-19 pandemic, the tournament was postponed to 2022 and New Zealand won their tournament in home soil.

-2023: France
+2023: France (Men)

 Several countries declared their interest in hosting the 2023 Rugby World Cup, including ones that have already hosted RWC matches and countries looking to host a tournament for the first time.

 South Africa was considered one of the front runners to host the 2023 competition, having bid unsuccessfully for the right to host the 2011, 2015 and 2019 tournaments.
 Ireland submitted a formal bid, following the January 2014 establishment of a government taskforce to assess a bid to host the Rugby World Cup.
 Previous host nation France also submitted a bid to host again in 2023.

-The United States, Argentina, and Italy had also expressed interest in hosting, but none of the three counties submitted a formal bid.
+The United States, Argentina, and Italy had also expressed interest in hosting, but none of the three countries submitted a formal bid.

 On 15 November 2017, it was announced that France had beaten rivals Ireland and South Africa, in its successful bid to host the 2023 Rugby World Cup.

+2025: England (Women)

+The 2025 Women's Rugby World Cup was held in England for the second time after the previous edition which was held in 2010.
+England won their tournament in home soil for the first time since 2014.